Gold Pokémon Cards Value 2025 | Price Guide

 Do all gold cards appreciate over time?

-How often do gold card prices update?
+How significantly do gold card prices fluctuate?